Weak is what we feel when we are in the process of resisting vulnerability.

 But the thoughts in my head going ‘look calm and capable, it’s just a tag’, – all that ‘stuff’?
 It’s from my past.

-The mind tries to stop us from surrendering to real relationships, to our gut; our pelvis, and our bodily sensations.
+The mind tries to stop us from surrendering to real relationships, to our gut; our sense of attunement, and to our bodily sensations.

 You know what I believe capability is?